 Is the statement materially untrue?

 TrustSpot only sends out review requests to confirmed purchasers, which significantly reduces the chance of an untruthful response.
-If you can prove that the comment is factually incorrect, and not a client’s honest opinion of the service or product provided, the review can be reported to TrustSpot.
+Thankfully, if you can prove that the comment is factually incorrect, flag the review to request an un-publish within TrustSpot.
+Consequently, this gives you the opportunity to keep all reviews as factual and accurate for future customers.

-This is put best by Harvard Business School professor Theodore Levitt, “People don’t want to buy a quarter-inch drill, they want a quarter-inch hole.
+“People don’t want to buy a quarter-inch drill, they want a quarter-inch hole.
 You don’t buy a drill for the drill, you buy it for the hole it drills.”
-Provide the solution for your customer’s needs, not just the product that should be the solution.
+Harvard Business School professor Theodore Levitt said this and it’s a great example of providing a solution to your customer’s needs, not just a product or service.

-One of the main reasons to conduct customer reviews is to make business owners aware of problems that customers are having with their service.
-While the benefits to search engine optimization and customer trust are significant, when a single customer leaves a negative review there’s a good possibility that other customers had the same experience but didn’t take the time to make you aware.
+The main reason for conducting customer reviews is to make you aware of problems that customers are having.
+When a customer leaves a negative review, there’s a good possibility that others had the same experience.
+That said, you may not be aware of those other experiences.
 Value this feedback and analyse their concerns.

 Create a strategy for preventing negative experiences